concretecms-community-store/community_store/docs/how-tos/memberships.md

 # Memberships

-Memberships and protected access to content is managed through concrete5's users, user groups and permission systems.
+Memberships and protected access to content is managed through Concrete CMS's users, user groups and permission systems.

 Community Store allows products to be flagged to create a user account on purchase (if not already logged in), adding the user to one or more user groups.
 Such configuration is performed on the 'Downloads and User Groups' tab when editing products.